giannilmbd/dynare/doc/manual/source/the-model-file.rst

     First, feasible expressions may only contain contemporaneous endogenous variables.
     If you want to include leads/lags or exogenous variables, you need to define an auxiliary variable.
 Second, Dynare will at the current stage not linearly approximate the entered expressions.
-Because Occbin will work with a linearized model, consistency will often require the user to enter a linearized constraint.
+Because OccBin will work with a linearized model, consistency will often require the user to enter a linearized constraint.
     Otherwise, the condition employed for checking constraint violations may differ from the one employed within model simulations based on the piecewise-linear model solution.
-Third, in contrast to the original Occbin replication codes, the variables used in expressions are not automatically demeaned, i.e. they refer to the levels, not deviations from the steady state.
+Third, in contrast to the original OccBin replication codes, the variables used in expressions are not automatically demeaned, i.e. they refer to the levels, not deviations from the steady state.
 To access the steady state level of a variable, the ``STEADY_STATE()`` operator can be used.

-    Finally, it's worth keeping in mind that for each simulation period, Occbin will check the respective conditions for whether the current regime should be left.
+    Finally, it's worth keeping in mind that for each simulation period, OccBin will check the respective conditions for whether the current regime should be left.
 Small numerical differences from the cutoff point for a regime can sometimes lead to oscillations between regimes and cause a spurious periodic solution.
 Such cases may be prevented by introducing